 2 in 3 people suffer in silence fearing judgment & rejection.

-Human support is invaluable, and technological innovations are great, but we take a back-to-basics approach with tangible tools which can support someone 24/7, glitch free.
+Human support is invaluable, and technological innovations are promising, but we take a back-to-basics approach with evidence-based tangible tools which can support someone 24/7, glitch free.

 Mental health stigma often means mental health discrimination.
 We aim to educate and inform to dispel myths about people living with mental health problems, to allow for better recovery and quality of life.

 MSc.
 Public Health & Health Systems 2018 at the University of Waterloo

 I founded PASS in my last years of my undergraduate studies as a St. Paul's GreenHouse fellow and Health Studies student.
 After struggling during my early years of university with anxiety and depression, I eventually built coping skills needed for my final years.
 One hardship was lack of accessible tools and resources.
 I am currently a candidate for the MSc. in Public Health & Health Systems at UW.

 Psychology & Business at the University of Waterloo